hendersonneurolab/hendersonneurolab.github.io/docs/research.md

 * Henderson, M.M. & Serences, J.T.
 (2019).
 Human frontoparietal cortex represents behaviorally relevant
 target status based on abstract object features.
 [Journal of Neurophysiology](https://journals.physiology.org/doi/full/10.1152/jn.00015.2019). ([pdf](papers/JNeuroPhys_2019.pdf))

-### Natural image statistics & category learning

-Our visual environment is highly structured in its feature statistics, with certain features being encountered more often than others.
-Morevoer, the statistics of our visual inputs may evolve over time during development, due to changes in visual sensitivity as well as visuomotor behavior.
-How do these properties of the <b>environment provide a curriculum that enables efficient category learning?</b> How is the structure of visual representations constrained by the structure of visual inputs?
-We're working to address these questions using simulated learning experiments performed in deep neural network models.

-Related past work:

-* Jinsi, O.* , Henderson, M.M.*, & Tarr, M.J.
-(2023).
-Early experience with low-pass filtered images facilitates visual category learning in a neural network model.
-[PLOS ONE](https://doi.org/10.1371/journal.pone.0280145). ([pdf](papers/PLOSONE_2023.pdf))

-* Henderson, M.M., & Serences, J.T.
-(2021).
-Biased orientation representations can be explained by
-experience with non-uniform training set statistics.
-[Journal of Vision](https://jov.arvojournals.org/article.aspx?articleid=2776554). ([pdf](papers/JOV_2021.pdf))